-Symbiosis International University (SIU) hosted a delegation from J .F Oberlin University, Japan represented by Dr. Toyoshi Satow, Chancellor, Dr Hiroaki Hatayama, Vice President, Mr. Takao Asakura, Assistant Executive Director, and Centre for International Affairs & Mr. Yu Ninomiya, Regional Liaison Officer in India.
+Symbiosis International (Deemed University) hosted a delegation from J .F Oberlin University, Japan represented by Dr. Toyoshi Satow, Chancellor, Dr Hiroaki Hatayama, Vice President, Mr. Takao Asakura, Assistant Executive Director, and Centre for International Affairs & Mr. Yu Ninomiya, Regional Liaison Officer in India.

 A Memorandum of Understanding was signed between the two universities for collaborative activities relating to student & faculty exchange, joint research.
 Dr. S.B.
 Mujumdar, Chancellor, SIU proposed setting up a joint "Symbiosis & J. F Oberlin Centre for Peace studies" offering courses in Conflict Resolution, Peace Building etc. which was immediately accepted by Dr. Satow.

 Dr. Vidya Yeravdekar, Principal Director, Symbiosis & Executive Director Symbiosis Centre for International Education, Dr. Rajani Gupte, Vice Chancellor, SIU, Dr. M.S.Shejul, Registrar SIU, Deans of SIU Faculties, Directors & Heads of SIU institutes were present for the signing of MOU followed by an interaction.

 Dr Ratna Paluri, Associate Professor at Symbiosis Institute of Operations Management (SIOM) has bagged the Sandvik India Diversity Award in the Academia category for her exemplary work towards leading Project Asmi Team at SIOM.